 The Government’s EYPP funding gives extra money to nurseries with children from poorer backgrounds to help them boost children’s key skills and so narrow the attainment gap and avoid the tragedy of children who do not fulfill their potential.
 But what is the best way to spend this funding?

 How music can help close the attainment gap?

 The scientific evidence is there.
-A structured music making programme in early years, that progresses rhythmic and melodic awareness, and is practised regularly in the setting and at home, will strengthen pre-literacy skills ready for school.
+A structured music-making programme in the early years, that progresses rhythmic and melodic awareness and is practised regularly in the setting and at home, will strengthen pre-literacy skills ready for school.